notofonts/noto-docs/docs/technical/Noto–Font-Submission-Requirements.md

 The Existing and New Font Delivery Requirements apply when a script already exists:

-1. If a serif version of the font already exists and a sans version of the font is added, the glyphs in the sans version need to be “aesthetically compatible” to the existing glyphs in the serif version (or a strong justification is required why they are not).
+1. If a serif version of the font already exists and a sans version of the font is added, the glyphs in the sans version need to be “aesthetically compatible” to the existing glyphs in the serif version.
+If they are not "aesthetically compatible," please provide a strong justification.
 The same is true when a serif font is submitted and a sans version already exists.

 2. If a sans or serif version of a font exists and a new serif or sans font is produced, then any existing OTF functionality in the existing font ought to be reproduced for the new font.